DieterReuter/meanstack-ide/README.md

 Then follow the steps at <https://help.github.com/articles/set-up-git>
 If you want to generate SSH keys, follow the steps at <https://help.github.com/articles/generating-ssh-keys>

+Now you can clone GitHub repos with

+    git clone git@github.com:username/reponame.git

 # Licensing
 Copyright (c) 2014 Dieter Reuter